Table of Contents

 Home Construction Loans

-• Construction-to-Permanent Loan: This loan covers both land purchasing and the price to build a new home.
-Once the construction is complete and you move into the house, the loan is converted to a traditional mortgage of 15 to 30 years.
+• Construction-to-Permanent Loan: This loan covers land purchases and home-building costs.
+It is converted to a conventional mortgage after the construction is complete and you move into the house.

-• Construction-only Loan: It is meant only for financing the home construction and does not cover the land purchase.
+• Construction-only Loan: It only covers the cost of home building.
 After your home is ready, the entire loan amount is due.
-You either cover the amount by paying in cash or taking out a mortgage.
+You can pay back the loan in cash or take out a mortgage.

 Personal Loan

-A personal loan will not cover the entire cost of building a home.
-You can take out a personal loan to finance a specific part of the construction.
-For example, you forgot to account for landscaping while budgeting your home-building finances.
-In such cases, a personal loan can come to your rescue.
+A personal loan will not cover your entire home-building cost.
+You can opt for a personal loan to finance a specific part of the construction.
+For example, you can finance landscaping through a personal loan.

 Home Equity Loan

-Equity loan applies to homeowners who already have a home and want to finance the construction of a new one.
+A home equity loan applies to homeowners who already have a property and want to finance new construction.
 Depending on how much equity you own in your existing home, you can finance the entire construction of your new home or a part of it.

 Should You Build Your Own House?

-If you don’t own your own land in a desirable area, we recommend you house-hunt for turnkey homes and move in quickly.
+However, if you don’t own land, we recommend you house-hunt for turnkey homes and move in quickly.

 Frequently Asked Questions